top of page

 Giving Back

-Trail Angeling
+Trail Angeling and giving back

 I am a Pacific Crest Trail angel.
 I am fortunate enough to live in a trail town, and get to host hikers in my home, was well as deliver trail magic straight to the trail.
 I am also a member of the PCTA, Oregon Natural Desert Association, and Tahoe Rim Trail Association.
 I donate photos to the Pacific Crest Trail Association and the Oregon Natural Desert Association.
 I am a photo contest judge for Oregon Wild.
+I volunteer to judge photos for the WILD DESERT calendar.
+I am in training to be a Sawyer for maintaining trails.

 bottom of page